lammps/lammps/doc/src/Modify_gsm.rst

    * - ``GSMNormal->calculate_area()``
      - Optional method to return the surface area of the contact.
 By default, this returns the geometric cross section.
    * - ``GSMNormal->set_fncrit()``
      - Optional method that defines the critical force to break the contact used by some tangential, rolling, and twisting submodels.
-By default, this is the current total normal force, including damping.
+By default, this is the current total normal force including damping.
    * - ``GSMNormal->calculate_forces()``
      - Required method that returns the normal contact force
    * - ``GSMDamping->calculate_forces()``